Tggl/tggl-doc/docs/developers/sdks/node.md

 >`isActive(slug: string): boolen`

 Returns true when a flag is active.
 A value of false could mean:
-- The flag is inactive due to some conditions
-- The flag does not exist
-- The flag was deleted
-- The API key is not valid
-- Some network error

 ### `get`
 > `get(slug: string): any | undefined`<br/>